 Should the ProMini Air receiver fail to detect valid DCC packets on its default Channel during startup, it will cycle through all Airwire Channels to find a Channel producing valid DCC packets.
 If this cycling fails to find a valid Channel, the ProMini Air receiver will change to Channel 0 and wait for a valid RF DCC signal.
 This change of Channel is not permanent, and on a restart, the ProMini Air will revert to its default channel.

-There are several other configuration options available through “OPS” mode programming, as described in the ProMini Air Users Manual.
+Several other configuration options are available through “OPS” mode programming, as described in the ProMini Air Users Manual.